PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Optional-Features.md

 } | Receive-Job -Wait
 ```

 The result of that command shows that the version of PowerShell where the job was run was Core, not Desktop, yet the job ran anyway despite the `#requires` statement.
 This may be a bug.
 If it is, and if that bug is corrected, then you could use #requires to enable/disable features, but regardless it would still be preferable (and more intuitive) for jobs to "inherit" the current optional feature configuration when they are invoked.
+This includes jobs launched with `Start-Job`, `Start-ThreadJob`, the `&` background operator, parallelized `foreach` statements or `ForEach-Object` commands, or the generic `-AsJob` parameter.